Quantum Engine

 Design an asset management system for importing resources such as materials, textures, shaders, and more.

-Currently, the project supports only vertex/pixel shaders and two ray tracing shader stages.
-The plan is to add additional shaders, including geometry, tessellation, and other ray tracing shader stages.
+Currently, the project supports vertex/pixel/geometry shaders, compute shaders and two ray tracing shader stages.
+The plan is to add additional shaders, tessellation, mesh shaders and other ray tracing shader stages.

 During the project timeline, I didn’t have the opportunity to implement UI rendering.
-However, I plan to integrate a UI system to render image and text overlays in the future.
+However, I plan to integrate a UI system to render image and text overlays in the future .
+I will probably use ImGUI for this.

 Include an Editor in the project to enhance its software-like feel.
 Potential frameworks for this are Qt and WPF, but I haven’t made a decision yet.